-Founded in 1647, it is one of the wine-making family firms with the longest history in Spain.
-Eleven generations of Chivites have passed on the baton to maintain the tradition of wine-making.
-During this time, the Chivite firm has grown, adapting to new demands of the market and the consumer, and has created a brand that today is synonymous with maturity, elegance and know-how.
+Founded in 1647, Chivite is one of the oldest wine dynasties in Spain.
+Eleven generations of Chivites have passed down the legacy of the winemaking tradition.
+Over this time, Chivite has grown, has adapted to new market and consumer demands and built a brand that is synonymous with maturity, elegance and know-how.